iOS 26

 There are many ways to view the EXIF data on a PC.
 One can view the Exif data directly from your operating system’s file manager:

-- For Windows computer, right-click on the image > Properties > Details tab.
+1. For Windows computers, right-click on the image > Properties > Details tab.

 If you’re using a web browser to view the photos, you can use the add-on EXIF viewer for Firefox or EXIF Viewer Pro for Chrome.